TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 installation.
 We suggest you go through the whole list and read the description of the settings carefully at least once, so you get an impression of what you can configure.
-Normally you *can*, but you *don't have to* change anything here during installation, as the steps before already took care of the most important settings.
+Normally you *can*, but you *don't have to* change anything here during installation, as the previous steps took care of the most important settings.

 .. _upgrade-wizard: